litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

 ```

 Here in this template, we can see different steps are present.
-These include installing the chaos experiments, executing the chaos engine of the experiment and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the workflow.
+These include installing the chaos experiments, executing the chaos engine of the experiment and at the end we have the revert chaos step which deletes/removes the resources that were created as part of the chaos scenario.

 Some additional checks can be added with the experiments in the form of probes.
 These probes are defined in the ChaosEngines of the experiment and are updated when the experiment execution takes place.
-The overall workflow result can be viewed with the ChaosResult CRD which contains the `verdict` and the `probeSuccessPercentage` (a ratio of successful checks v/s total probes).
+The overall chaos scenario result can be viewed with the ChaosResult CRD which contains the `verdict` and the `probeSuccessPercentage` (a ratio of successful checks v/s total probes).

 ## What is a run?

-A workflow run can be defined as single/one-time execution of the workflow.
-There can be multiple runs of a single workflow.
-If the workflow consists of a cron syntax, it will run periodically according to the cron provided in the workflow.
+A chaos scenario run can be defined as single/one-time execution of the chaos scenario.
+There can be multiple runs of a single chaos scenario.
+If the chaos scenario consists of a cron syntax, it will run periodically according to the cron provided in the chaos scenario.

 ## What is Resiliency Score?

-**Resiliency score** is the measure of how resilient is the workflow when different chaos scenarios are performed on the Kubernetes System.
+**Resiliency score** is the measure of how resilient is the chaos scenario when different chaos scenarios are performed on the Kubernetes System.

-While creating a workflow, certain weights are assigned to all the experiments present in the workflow.
+While creating a chaos scenario, certain weights are assigned to all the experiments present in the chaos scenario.
 These weights signify the priority/importance of the experiment.
 The higher the weight, the more significant is the experiment.

 In ChaosCenter, the weight priority is generally divided into three sections: